ecohealthalliance/repelpredict/README.md

-# repel-predict
+# repelpredict

-An R package to predict from REPEL models
+An R package to predict from REPEL models and power the REPEL API